Why your vault password matters

 - Your family will need it to access your vault

-Critical: If you forget your master password and haven't stored it somewhere safe, your vault data is permanently inaccessible.
+Critical: If you forget your vault password and haven't stored it somewhere safe, your vault data is permanently inaccessible.
 More importantly, your family won't be able to access the information you've prepared for them.

 Use a Passphrase